MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/predefined-key-combinations.md

 ---
 # Predefined key combinations

 This topic lists a set of key combinations that are predefined by a keyboard filter.
-You can list the value of the WEKF\_PredefinedKey.Id to get a complete list of key combinations defined by a keyboard filter.
+You can list the value of the WEKF_PredefinedKey.Id to get a complete list of key combinations defined by a keyboard filter.

-You can use the values in the WEKF\_PredefinedKey.Id column to configure the Windows Management Instrumentation (WMI) class [WEKF\_PredefinedKey](wekf-predefinedkey.md).
+You can use the values in the WEKF_PredefinedKey.Id column to configure the Windows Management Instrumentation (WMI) class [WEKF_PredefinedKey](wekf-predefinedkey.md).

-## <a href="" id="accessibility"></a>Accessibility keys
+## Accessibility keys

 The following table contains predefined key combinations for accessibility: